 Aimee Jaun - Vice President

-Aimee Jaun is the Director of Student Health and Wellness at Lakehead University.
+Aimee Jaun is the Associate Vice-Provost Students at Lakehead University.
 She has managed addiction and mental health programs and participated in health system planning.
 Aimee comes with diverse experience that spans public health, management consulting, training and development, adult education, organization development, human resources and environmental science.
 She has been involved in implementing change across programs, organizations, professional practice fields and a community.
 Many of these changes have included a focus on quality improvement through working strategically to change culture related to the implementation of evidence informed practices, evaluation and performance management.
 Aimee’s experience includes work on Boards of Directors in fields such as child welfare and early childhood development, among others.
 She has been involved in Board transformation work related to governance and strategic direction.
 Aimee is passionate about and seeks every opportunity to engage in diversity and inclusiveness practices, leadership development, capacity building and collaboration within the context of her community.

 Garry Laws - Secretary